michaelcmeetup/AE-github/README.md

 Here's a short list what might don't work and needs some tweaks:

 - The wrapper with the token input field shall be hidden and visible only if `\_get\_token()` fails.
-- Might make sense to get rid of the dropzones and use the boards directly.
-But DOM API will be more crappy because of event.target shit.